apptainer/apptainer-userdocs/singularity_and_docker.rst

 ``USER`` statement.
 This tells the container runtime that it should run the container under the specified user account.

-Because {Singularity} is designed to provide easy and safe access to data on the host system, work under batch schedulers, etc., it does not permit changing the user account the container is run as.
+Because {Project} is designed to provide easy and safe access to data on the host system, work under batch schedulers, etc., it does not permit changing the user account the container is run as.

-Any ``USER`` statement in a ``Dockerfile`` will be ignored by {Singularity} when the container is run.
+Any ``USER`` statement in a ``Dockerfile`` will be ignored by {Project} when the container is run.
 In practice, this often does not affect the execution of the software in the container.
-Software that is written in a way that requires execution under a specific user account will generally require modification for use with {Singularity}.
+Software that is written in a way that requires execution under a specific user account will generally require modification for use with {Project}.

-{Singularity}'s ``--fakeroot`` mode will start a container as a fake ``root`` user, mapped to the user's real account outside of the container.
+{Project}'s ``--fakeroot`` mode will start a container as a fake ``root`` user, mapped to the user's real account outside of the container.
 Inside the container it is possible to change to another user account, which is mapped to a configured range of sub-uids / gids